-Stuart Moir retired as at 31 December 2020, after serving on the FirstRand Namibia Limited Board and Committees, including as chairperson of this Committee.
+Stuart Moir has retired as at 31 December 2020, after serving on the FirstRand Namibia Limited Group Board and Committees, including Chairing this Committee.
 After due consideration, the Committee assisted by the Directors' Affairs and Governance Committee elected Peter Grüttemeyer as the Chairperson of the Committee.